DizNicolasAmor/interviews-practice/BLOCKCHAIN.md

 ### What is an Oracle?

 An Oracle is a device that bring world data into a blockchain or execute some computation process outside the blockchain.

+### What is a Hybrid Smart Contract?

+It is a Smart Contract that includes offchain elements.
+The Oracles, of course, use Hybrid SC among other programs.

+### Example of Oracles

+complet